biolab/orange3-text/doc/widgets/annotator.md

 ![](images/Annotator.png)

-1. **Axes**: Select the x and y attribute.
+1. *Axis X* and *Axis Y* let you select attributes you will show in the widget.
    We suggest using the t-SNE widget before Annotator and selecting `t-SNE-x` and `t-SNE-y` as x and y attributes.
 2. **Annotation**: Select the method to identify clusters:
    - *[DBSCAN](https://orange3.readthedocs.io/projects/orange-visual-programming/en/latest/widgets/unsupervised/DBSCAN.html) clustering*:
      Set epsilon, the maximum distance between two samples for one to be considered